BingyaoHuang/bingyaohuang.github.io/_posts/2018-3-4-Calibrate-Kinect-and-projector.md

 $\bar{\mathbf{P}}^{3d} = \mathbf{C}\mathbf{P}^{3d}$, where $\mathbf{C} = \mathbf{I} - \frac{\mathbf{O}}{n}$ is a [centering matrix][8].
 2. Apply SVD to centered 3D points:  \mathbf{U}\mathbf{S}\mathbf{V}^T$ = $\bar{\mathbf{P}}^{3d}.
 3. To rotate $\bar{\mathbf{P}}^{3d}$ to Kinect depth camera view space's XY plane, we only need to left multiply the inverse of $\mathbf{U}$, i.e.,  $\mathbf{U}^{T}$ to $\bar{\mathbf{P}}^{3d} \rightarrow \mathbf{P}^{3d}_{obj} = \mathbf{U}^{T}\bar{\mathbf{P}}^{3d}$.
-4. Due to projector and Kinect sensor noise and nonplanarity of the wall, the translated and rotated $\mathbf{P}^{3d}_{obj}$ may have very small Z values, we can orthogonal project the points to depth camera view space XY plane by manually setting Z = 0.
+4. Due to projector and Kinect sensor noise and nonplanarity of the wall, the translated and rotated $\mathbf{P}^{3d}_{obj}$ may have very small Z values, we can orthogonally project the points to depth camera view space's XY plane by setting Z = 0.

 Note in step 3, we do not constrain the sign of eigenvectors in this article because they do not affect projector **intrinsics** calibration.